JDiaz0523/Psi_analysis/README.md

 The framework aims to characterize the arrhythmic structure of the electroencephalogram (EEG) by modeling EEG as a superposition of arrhythmic transients (pulses), using a Filtered Poisson Process (FPP) as a generative model.
 This repository provides functions for generating artificial signals based on FPP, enabling controlled experiments with arbitrary pulse waveforms at varying pulse densities.

-The accompanying figure (adapted from [Díaz et al., 2026](https://doi.org/10.1038/s42003-026-10357-y) Figure 1a) illustrates these artificial signals, where pulses following an alpha function (blue trace) are combined at densities ranging from 1 to 10,000 pulses per second.
+The accompanying figure (adapted from [Díaz, J. et al., 2026](https://doi.org/10.1038/s42003-026-10357-y) Figure 1a) illustrates these artificial signals, where pulses following an alpha function (blue trace) are combined at densities ranging from 1 to 10,000 pulses per second.
 At high densities, the signal converges to colored Gaussian noise (bottom trace).
 Despite this interference, our framework, built on novel mathematical relations, enables an approximate reconstruction of the underlying pulse waveform from the statistical properties of such signals, demonstrating its potential to provide a new feature space (i.e., arrhythmic components) for EEG characterization.

 <p align="center">
   <img src="images/FPP.png" alt="Filtered Poisson process (FPP)" width="350" height="442">